Bravo2017/android-projects/README.md

 # android-projects
-android projects that have been developed as a practice during the learning of android programming
+Small and simple android projects that have been developed as a practice during the learning of android programming

+###Contributed By:
+>>Imaya Dismas